pinax/pinax/docs/how_to_contribute.md

 * Tuples should be reserved for positional data structures and not used where a list is more appropriate.
 * URL patterns should use the `url()` function rather than a tuple.
+* When callable arguments require multiple lines, place each argument on a new line, indented four spaces as usual.

 Here is an example of these rules applied: